BIBB Logo

 Examples of a certificate of entitlement are:

-In some cases the certificate of entitlement from the country of origin must also be presented in the recognition procedure.
+In some cases the certificate of entitlement must also be presented in the recognition procedure.

 Certificate of good conduct